brian-mann-math/MathForDataScience/slides/math_for_data_science.md

 * Map our data to a higher dimensional space where it's (almost) linearly separable

 ![ Yay!](../images/3d.png){ width=250px }

-## Talk's over, right?

-Not quite, there's still some problems

 ## Issue 1: Memory